The Backstreet Cultural Museum in New Orleans

 My Visit to the Backstreet Cultural Museum

 Enter my second trip to New Orleans, which was an all-expense weekend trip that I won (true story).
 As the contest winner, I was able to bring a guest, so I invited my friend to join me.
-Our trip was very short.
 We only had 36 hours in New Orleans.
 Since I’d been to New Orleans before (she had not), I wasn’t stressed about trying to see and do everything.
-I told my friend the only thing I wanted to do was visit The Backstreet Cultural Museum.
+I told my friend the only thing I wanted to do was visit the Backstreet Cultural Museum.

-If you are going to New Orleans, I recommend a visit to The Backstreet Culture Museum.
+If you are going to New Orleans, I recommend a visit to the Backstreet Cultural Museum.
 It will show you a different side of the culture and history of New Orleans that you might not know.

 Things To Know

 The Backstreet Cultural Museum is at 1116 Henriette Delille Street in New Orleans.
 Admission is $8/person.
 Be sure to phone the museum in advance to ensure they will be open when you plan to visit.

 While in New Orleans my friend and I stayed at the lovely Blake Hotel New Orleans in the Central Business District.
-This stay was free as I had won a trip to New Orleans, but I would recommend this hotel if you’re looking for a place to stay in New Orleans.
-There are a variety of hotels in New Orleans that you can book here.
+This stay was free as I had won a trip to New Orleans.
+If you’re looking for a place to stay in New Orleans there are a variety of hotels you can book here.

 Have you been to The Backstreet Cultural Museum?